- 1 3 Ingredients Strawberry Jelly

-Yes, making strawberry jelly just requires your 10 to 15 minutes and you can have healthy strawberry jelly after an hour, which is the setting time.
+Yes, making strawberry jelly just requires 10 to 15 minutes and you can have vegan strawberry jelly after an hour, which is the setting time.

-I was on cloud nine when i first made this strawberry jelly using fresh strawberries.
-The colour, texture, taste of this homemade strawberry jelly is simply out of the world.
+I was on cloud nine when I first made this strawberry jelly using fresh strawberries.
+The color, texture, taste of this homemade strawberry jelly is simply out of the world.
 Believe me, you too will be mesmerized when you will make this sumptuous strawberry jelly in your kitchen.
 Looks exactly like the jelly made from readymade packets but way healthier than that.